-CAS is about the education of the whole person, and, therefore, the three elements of Creativity, Action and Service are interwoven.
+CAS is about the education of the whole person, and, therefore, the three elements of Creativity, Activity and Service are interwoven.
 Together, they enable a student to recognize that there are many opportunities in life, away from formal academic study, to grow in knowledge of life, self and others.
 Participation in the arts, sports and community service activities encourages young people to share their energies and special talents while developing an awareness of the world around them and an ability to work cooperatively with others to improve communities and the world.

 Is anybody happier because you passed this way?

 Does anyone remember that you spoke to him today?

 The day is almost over, and its toiling time is through;

 Is there anyone to utter now a kindly word to you?